-- A knowledge-based agent includes a knowledge base and an inference system - A knowledge base is a set of representations of facts of the world - Each individual representation is called a sentence - The sentences are expressed in a knowledge representation language - The agent operates as follows: - 1.
-It TELLs the knowledge base what it perceives - 2.
-It ASKs the knowledge base what action it should perform - 3.
+- Knowledge-based agents have a knowledge base (KB) and an inference system - A KB is a set of representations of facts believed true - Each individual representation is called a sentence - Sentences are expressed in a knowledge representation language - The agent operates as follows: - 1.
+It TELLs the KB what it perceives - 2.
+It ASKs the KB what action it should perform - 3.
 It performs the chosen action